-The server includes the Web Console, with which you can administer the server once it has been installed.

-What to Read After You Install

-After you have completed the installation, for more information about:

-- □ Managing the server, see the Server Administration manual. - Using adapters for accessing data, see the Adapter Administration manual. - DataMigrator Client.
-This is a Windows application (and associated server client) for developing and running DataMigrator requests. - □ Clients Toolkit.
-This is a client software toolkit for developing and using third party application access. - To find out more about administering a particular version of the software, for: - □ WebFOCUS Reporting Server or Shared Application Server, see the WebFOCUS Security and Administration manual. - DataMigrator Server or DMC Client, see the DataMigrator User's Guide.
+Full-Function Server.
+Provides transparent access to data from your own applications and third-party systems.
+DataMigrator Server.
+Hosts and executes the data and process flows that automate your creation and maintenance of a data warehouse or data mart.
+The Windows installation also includes the DataMigrator Console and Client.
+DataMigrator Console and Client.
+Front-end application for creating, maintaining and scheduling process flows that automate your creation and maintenance of a data warehouse or data mart. e server includes the Web Console, with which you can administer the server once it has en installed.
+What to Rea ad .
+After You Install After you have completed the installation, for more information about: Managing the server, see the Server Administration manual.
+Using adapters for accessing data, see the Adapter Administration manual.
+DataMigrator Client.
+This is a Windows application (and associated server client) for developing and running DataMigrator requests.
+Clients Toolkit.
+This is a client software toolkit for developing and using third party application access. То find out more about administering a particular version of the software, for: WebFOCUS Reporting Server or Shared Application Server, see the WebFOCUS Security and Administration manual.
+DataMigrator Server or DMC Client, see the DataMigrator User's Guide.